radar/guides/command-reference.md

 *     -i, -&#8203;-install-dir DIR          - Gem repository directory to get installed gems
 *     -n, -&#8203;-bindir DIR               - Directory where binary files are located
 *         -&#8203;-\[no-\]document \[TYPES\]    - Generate documentation for installed gems List the documentation types you wish to generate.
 For example: rdoc,ri
+*         -&#8203;-build-root DIR           - Temporary installation root.
+Useful for building packages.
+Do not use this when installing remote gems.
+*         -&#8203;-vendor                   - Install gem into the vendor directory.
+Only for use by gem repackagers.
 *     -N, -&#8203;-no-document              - Disable documentation generation
 *     -E, -&#8203;-\[no-\]env-shebang         - Rewrite the shebang line on installed scripts to use /usr/bin/env
 *     -f, -&#8203;-\[no-\]force               - Force gem to install, bypassing dependency checks